Copient AI customer story | HeyGen

 Achieving a perfect score across industries

-The platform's success is clear in its rapid adoption: over 14,000 role-plays have been completed across 37 unique clients since Copient.ai’s official launch on 1 Sept.
-2024, and the platform now has more than 500 active daily users.
-Keyton says users consistently describe Copient.ai as the “best real-time avatar-based training platform out there.”
+The platform's success is evident in its rapid adoption: over 14,000 role-plays have been completed across 37 unique clients since Copient.ai’s official launch on Sept.
+1, 2024, and the platform sees more than 500 active daily users.
+Keyton shares that users continually describe Copient.ai as the “best real-time avatar-based training platform out there.”